-- Ensure that every effort shall be made to maintain or enhance the ecological integrity of these areas. - Ensure that the vegetation, wildlife, and ecological functions of these areas are maintained or enhanced. - Ensure that water balance and hydrologic functions are maintained and stormwater planning is integrated with other ecological planning. - Limit landscaping to restoration of removed or altered native vegetation or habitat.
+- Designate sensitive and other important ecosystems as Development Permit Areas (DPAs) in the OCP.
+DPA boundaries may go beyond ESA boundaries. - Ensure that every effort shall be made to maintain or enhance the ecological integrity of these areas. - Ensure that the vegetation, wildlife, and ecological functions of these areas are maintained or enhanced. - Ensure that water balance and hydrologic functions are maintained and stormwater planning is integrated with other ecological planning. - Limit landscaping to restoration of removed or altered native vegetation or habitat.
 Use native plants adapted to on-site conditions.
-Control invasive plant species. - Adopt the recommendations for Environmental Impact Assessments in this report. - Designate sensitive and other important ecosystem DPAs as areas for which Development Approval Information is required. - Use the local ecosystems plan to determine areas for natural areas and develop conservation strategies for those areas.
-Create a natural areas designation for such areas. - Ensure that only developments and other activities compatible with the preservation, protection, restoration, and enhancement of sensitive ecosystems occur in DPAs. - ◆ Ensure neighbourhood plans are consistent with the local ecosystems plan and conservation strategies.
-At the development scale, maintain appropriate buffers, determined by qualified professionals, around sensitive ecosystem areas and provide connectivity between sensitive and other important ecosystems. - Provide for greater incentives for density bonuses in developments in exchange for the retention of sensitive ecosystems: - Ecosystems identified for conservation in the local ecosystems plan should be the highest priority for retention. - Ecosystems must be retained in such a way that natural values are maintained or enhanced. - Provide buffers and connectivity to other natural ecosystems within and beyond the development (See Retain Natural Vegetated Buffers Around and Corridors Between Sensitive Ecosystems page 32). - Do not limit the maximum density bonus to 20% in cases where density bonuses are granted in exchange for the secured conservation of sensitive ecosystems. - Retained natural ecosystems should be covenanted to ensure that future uses are compatible with the protection, restoration, and enhancement of sensitive ecosystems. - ▶ Eliminate large lot zoning designations in favour of cluster development zones where the net number of housing units remains the same.
-Reduce minimum lot size to permit cluster development if more than 20% natural area is retained and is not disturbed.
-Consider the development of cluster housing as a zoning designation.
+Control invasive plant species. - o Adopt the recommendations for Environmental Impact Assessments in this report. - Designate sensitive and other important ecosystem DPAs as areas for which Development Approval Information is required. - Use the local ecosystems plan to determine areas for natural open space and develop conservation strategies for those areas.
+Create a natural open space designation for such areas. - Ensure that only developments and other activities compatible with the preservation, protection, restoration, and enhancement of sensitive ecosystems occur in DPAs. - Ensure neighbourhood plans are consistent with the local ecosystems plan and conservation strategies.
+At the development scale, maintain appropriate buffers, determined by qualified professionals, around sensitive ecosystem areas and provide connectivity between sensitive and other important ecosystems. - Provide for greater incentives for density bonuses in developments in exchange for the retention of sensitive ecosystems: - Ecosystems identified for conservation in the local ecosystems plan should be the highest priority for retention. - Ecosystems must be retained in such a way that natural values are maintained or enhanced.

-diversity.
+&lt;sup>57 Development Permits can be used by local governments to establish special requirements for developments including the protection, restoration or enhancement of natural ecosystems and biological diversity.
 Development Permit guidelines can be specified in the OCP or in the zoning bylaw, as provided in Section 919.1(1)(a) of the Local Government Act (Iverson and Cadrin 2003).